The Wah Mee Massacre

 A nightclub called Blue Heaven occupied the western half of the Louisa Hotel’s basement.
 Known for its high-stakes gambling, the name was eventually changed to the Wah Mee Club.

-In the 1970s, the Wah Mee Club had become pretty seedy.
-It operated illegal gambling operations run by local sects of the Triads.
-The police had raided them in 1972 for violating the city’s blue laws, which required clubs to close by midnight.
+In the 1970s, the Wah Mee Club operated illegal gambling operations run by local sects of the Triads.
+The police had raided them in 1972 for violating the city’s blue laws, requiring clubs to close by midnight.

 Legacy of the Wah Mee Massacre

-The mass murder at the Louisa Hotel was the worst shooting in Washington state history.
+The Chinatown Massacre at the Louisa Hotel was the worst shooting in Washington state history.
 The Louisa Hotel has since been renovated, but the section where the Wah Mee stood was demolished after catching fire in 2013.
 It remained boarded up for a few years, as the locals believed it would calm the spirits that reside within the building.

 Today, the Louisa Hotel is home to several locally-owned Asian shops and businesses, and the rooms that once housed travelers now serve as residential units.